jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-2.markdown

 </div>

 <div style="margin: 20px 0; padding: 15px; background-color: #d4edda; border-radius: 8px; border-left: 4px solid #28a745;">
-<strong>Key Insight:</strong> This is the essence of constraint propagation!
+<strong>Key Insight</strong> <br> This is the essence of constraint propagation!
 Each placement immediately reduces the options for neighboring cells, making the puzzle progressively easier to solve.
+<br><br>
 We continue this process: pick the most constrained cell → place the only possible value → propagate constraints → repeat.
+<br><br>
+If any cell ends up with zero possibilities, we've hit a contradiction—in Sudoku, you backtrack and try a different value.
 </div>

 ```d2